niklasvincent/confidential/README.md

 This ensures that the service is always running using the latest published Docker image and that any configuration changes are picked up automatically.

-Managing the environemnt variables for the service is now done within the `/my-service/prod` namespace in [AWS Systems Manager Parameters](http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-working.html).
+Managing the environment variables for the service is now done within the `/my-service/prod` namespace in [AWS Systems Manager Parameters](http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-working.html).

 ### Example 2) Use with generic systemd services: